-SOC 225 Sociology of the Family 3 credits Prerequisite: SOC 100.
+SOC 225 Sociology of the Family

 The family and marriage today, in modern society, compared with the past and with other societies.
 Is the family becoming obsolete?
 What alternatives are emerging?
 What roles do extended kin play in the modern world?
 Have the generations grown farther apart?
 What happened to the sexual revolution?